-This page provides information on Australian programs and networks for caring for people with cognitive impairment.
+This page provides information on Australian programs, networks and relevant research on cognitive impairment.

 Confused Hospitalised Older Persons Program (CHOPS) aims to improve the experiences and outcomes of confused older people in hospital through the implementation of seven principles.
 The website includes videos, resources and further links.
 Through funding from the NHMRC Partnership Centre for Cognitive Decline, the NSW Agency for Clinical Innovation supported selected New South Wales hospitals to implement the program during 2014 -15.
 CHOPS Program was initially piloted in 5 NSW rural and metropolitan sites with subsequent roll out and evaluation in another 13 NSW Hospitals.
 Sue Kurrle discussed the CHOPS program at the Preparing, Sharing and Caring for Cognitive Impairment Conference in South Australia.